Humphrey Winch: Leicester witch trials

 Winch's illustrious reputation as a judge was dealt a serious blow by his conduct at the summer assizes in Leicester in 1616.
 Fifteen women had been charged with witchcraft on the sole evidence of a young boy called John Smith, who claimed that they had possessed him.
 The judges, Winch and Ranulph Crewe, found the boy to be a credible witness: while six of the accused were spared the death penalty in favour of a prison sentence, nine were condemned to death and hanged.
 A month after the hangings King James I visited Leicester.
 The King had always shown a keen interest in witchcraft, but, although he was a firm believer in the reality of witches, he could be sceptical about individual cases, and was quite shrewd in detecting impostors.
 He examined the boy John Smith and promptly declared him to be a fraud.
 The boy broke down and confessed that he had lied, and the five surviving convicts (one had already died) were released from prison.

 Death

 Despite the damage to his reputation caused by the witchcraft trial's fiasco, Winch remained on the bench until he died suddenly at Chancery Lane from a stroke in February 1625.
-An impressive memorial was raised to him in his local church at Everton.
+An impressive memorial was raised to him in St Mary's Church, Everton.

+He apologised in his will to his wife for the "poor estate which I must leave her".
+She outlived him by three or four years.
+The inadequacy of his reward had been a constant theme of his for many years.
+Probably by the standards of Jacobean judges, his fortune was not large: but his estates were not negligible.
+In addition to Everton, he had an estate at Potton, Bedfordshire, and another at Gamlingay in Cambridgeshire.